annmirosh/scroll-to-top/README.md

     defineCustomElements(window);
     ```

-    Use it on your view:
+    Use the component on your view:

     ```
     import React from 'react';